Pushing the limits of one-dimensional NMR spectroscopy for automated structure elucidation using artificial intelligence: Results and discussion

 Morgan fingerprints\cite{rogers_extended-connectivity_2010} provide an appealing route for constructing representations of molecular fragments in an element- and size-agnostic way.
 This enables the rapid construction of compact representations for molecules with significantly greater element and molecule size coverage, allowing for straightforward expansion beyond the sets of substructures covering C, N, O, and H we employed in our previous work\cite{huang_framework_2021,hu_accurate_2024}.
 Morgan fingerprints represent a molecule as a binary vector.
 These are constructed by first extracting circular environments of a specified radius around an atom, hashing that extracted environment, and then taking the modulus of the hashed value against the number of bits in the fingerprint to obtain the extracted environment's position within the binary vector.
 Computing Morgan fingerprints for molecules using RDKit\cite{noauthor_rdkit_nodate} is highly efficient, enabling the rapid assembly of large datasets.

 For the substructure-to-structure task (Figure~\ref{fig:overview}(B)), we train a transformer model\cite{vaswani_attention_2017} to translate between the non-zero bits of a molecule's Morgan fingerprint and its SMILES string representation.
 The only input to the model is a binary vector representing the Morgan fingerprint of the molecule and the output is the SMILES string.
-For this task, we use Morgan fingerprints with a radius of 2 and a vector size of 8192 bits, which we found provided a good compromise between high reconstruction accuracy and the compactness of the representation (SI Section~2.1).
-To train the model, we used all the molecules available (as of February 2025) in PubChem\cite{kim_pubchem_2025} that consisted of up to 40 heavy atoms composed of only the following elements: C, N, O, H, B, P, S, Si, F, Br, Cl, and I. This yielded a set of 88M SMILES strings (SI Section~2.2).
+For this task, we use Morgan fingerprints with a radius of 2 and a vector size of 8192 bits, which we found provided a good compromise between high reconstruction accuracy and the compactness of the representation (SI Section~S2.1).
+To train the model, we used all the molecules available (as of February 2025) in PubChem\cite{kim_pubchem_2025} that consisted of up to 40 heavy atoms composed of only the following elements: C, N, O, H, B, P, S, Si, F, Br, Cl, and I. After removing the stereochemical information from the SMILES strings, this yielded a set of 88M unique SMILES strings (SI Section~S2.2).